SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 The final product from the second approach is the Hazard-Risk Register which sums up the organization's operational risk profile (ORP).
 This subject deserves its own treatment in another article.

-An organization's ability to successfully participate in proactive risk management is limited by tools, attitude, and training.
+An organization's ability to participate successfully in proactive risk management is limited by tools, attitude, and training.
 Without the proper tools to quickly and effectively respond to and document the treatment of hazards, your SMS will never fully mature into what an aviation SMS was intended to: provide the necessary information in a timely manner so management can improve their decision-making abilities.

 Download SMS Implementation Checklist

-Last updated September 2023.
+Last updated April 2024.

 Topics: 2-Safety Risk Management